The Pongo Blog

 • Catering Assistance — Caterers often book large events that call for several servers to assist with food prep, serving, and cleanup.

-• Graveyard Shift — If you're a night owl, check out this MSN article.
-It has some great ideas for finding jobs beyond the daylight hours.
+• Graveyard Shift — If you're a night owl, check out Indeed.com which has listings for night shift and weekend jobs as well as other part-time jobs beyond the daylight hours.

 How to Find These Jobs